-Programm ne Specific cation

-Show Guidance

-General Inform nation

-Title BSc (Hons) Economic cs and Politics

-Awarding Institut tion University of Bath

-Teaching Institution University of Bath

-Programme Accre edited by

-Collaborative Pro vision Type Not Applicable ✓

-Placement Availa ble?
-Yes ~

-Study Abroad Av ailable?
-Yes •

-Applicable to Ent ry Year from

-Subject Benchma Click here to see Economics (2015) Politics and International Relations (2015)

-Programme Appr oved by

-Aims Learning Outcomes Assessment Placement/Prof Acc Admissions/Support Show All Close

-Aims; "What is t the purpose of this programme of study ?
-What is the progra mme intended to acl nieve?" •

-and/or study abroad at one of our partner institutions (Year 3 of 4).
+The programme will be taught over three years, with the option of an additional year, covering a minimum of 40 weeks, on placement and or academic exchange at one of our partner institutions (Year 3 of 4).
 Students will follow and pass an agreed study programme.
 This year will not contribute to the overall programme average.

 The programme has been designed around a number of themes which combine to meet the aims and learning outcomes of the programme.
 These themes are intended to be consistent with the subject specific skills of the Benchmark Statements in Economics and Politics and International Relations and focus on developing students' analytical, conceptual and quantitative skills.
 The following precepts underpin the curriculum structure of the programme: Firstly, students should develop a secure base in micro and macro economic theory and analysis, compulsory up to the intermediate level (second year) and in political theory and analysis.
 Secondly, students should develop appropriate numeracy skills in mathematics, statistics and information technology, provided in the first year and then integrated into economic analysis from the second year.
 Thirdly, students should develop an awareness of the institutional, UK and global context within which economic and political decisions and debates and policy formulation takes place.
 Fourthly, students will develop an understanding of international relations, and issues of conflict and security.

 The programme is designed to prepare students for a wide range of careers in the public and private sectors.
-Students benefit from the Department's many and well-established links with the financia sector, commercial, government and international organisations which it has developed through its placement scheme and research activity.
+Students benefit from the Department's many and well-established links with the financial sector, commercial, government and international organisations which it has developed through its placement scheme and research activity.

-Educational Aims Programme of the